-- A nationwide survey of high school juniors and seniors found only 10 percent of students identified school personnel as playing the primary influence in career guidance. - Fifty-one percent of respondents did not perceive any real high school-based career guidance.
+- A nationwide survey of high school juniors and seniors found only 10 percent of students identified school personnel as playing the primary influence in career guidance. - > Fifty-one percent of respondents did not perceive any real high school-based career guidance.

 Meaningful one-on-one school advising is certainly limited in Florida where the average student to counselor ratio is 364 to 1.
-One advantage of the smaller learning community is the direct interaction of a team of instructors and a smaller group of students.
+One advantage of the smaller learning community, as provided by CAP Academies or other similar school-within-a-school models, is the direct interaction of a team of instructors and a smaller group of students.